modabas/ModEndpoints/README.md

 Each endpoint must implement two virtual methods:

 1. **Configure**: Invoked during application startup to define the route and HTTP method for an endpoint.
-It begins with methods like `MapGet`, `MapPost`, etc., to specify the route pattern.
+It begins with calling input parameter `builder`'s methods like `MapGet`, `MapPost`, etc., to specify the route pattern.
 The returned `RouteHandlerBuilder` from the Map[HttpVerb] method can then be used for further endpoint customization.

 2. **HandleAsync**: Contains the logic to handle incoming requests.
 Called after the request is validated (if applicable).